UZ9/OSRS-Flipping-Discord-Bot/README.md

 # OSRS-Flipping-Discord-Bot
 An OSRS discord bot used for doing flips on the Grand Exchange.

+# Installation Prerequisites
+If you haven't installed Node.js yet, go through the following steps.
+If you've already done it, make sure you have the imports listed on step <n>

+1. Go to [the Node.js website ](https://www.nodejs.org) and install the executable.
+Follow the instructions it provides.
+2. To check if Node.js is installed, go into a command terminal and type `node -v`.
+This should return a version.
+3. In order to run the discord bot install the following modules by typing `npm install --save <module-name>`, where `module-name` is one of the modules below:
+  - requestify
+  - osrs-api
+  - node-localstorage
+  - Enmap
+  - discord.js
+  - text-table
+Once all of these are installed proceed to the Bot Installation.

-# Installation
+# Bot Installation
-Note: NodeJS needs to be installed as well as Requestify and dataStorage
 1. Clone the repository and extract the files somewhere on your computer.
 2. Go to the Discord Developer Panel and generate a token for your bot.
 3. Replace the token in `config.json` with your own token.
 4. (Optional) Change the 'prefix' value in `config.json` with a new prefix if needed.
-5. Run the bot by doing `node index.js`
+5. Run the bot by doing `node index.js` while inside the folder.

 # TODO
 - [x] Redo command setup to be handled with multiple classes